Open Conversational LLMs do not know most Spanish words: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the FUN4DATE (PID2022-136684OB-C21/C22) project funded by the Spanish Agencia Estatal de Investigacion (AEI) 10.13039/501100011033 and by the OpenAI Researcher Access Program.
+This work was supported by the FUN4DATE (PID2022-136684OB-C21/C22) project funded by the Spanish Agencia Estatal de Investigacion (AEI) 10.13039/501100011033, by the Chips Act Joint Undertaking project SMARTY (Grant no. 101140087) and by the OpenAI Researcher Access Program.
 The evaluation was also done in part with equipment that was donated by NVIDIA to support our research.